 ❌ CyberGhost

 CyberGhost is an excellent option if you want to stream movies on Netflix or download torrents.
-Unfortunately, as much as we love it, we mourn its lack of obfuscation, which seriously harms this provider’s reliability in China and similar countries.
+Unfortunately, as much as we love it, we mourn its lack of obfuscation, which seriously harms its reliability in China and similar countries.
 Have we tested it?
 Yes – this VPN wouldn’t work in China, no matter what.

 Again, this comes down to the lack of obfuscation that would allow you to get over deep-packet inspection.
 Our experts recommend changing CyberGhost for NordVPN before you go to the mainland.